hand-crdb/cdc-sink.wiki.hand-crdb/C2C.md

 cockroach sql --port 30000 --insecure -e "select * from ycsb.usertable" cockroach sql --port 30002 --insecure -e "select * from ycsb.usertable"
 ```

+### Backfill mode

+The `--backfillWindow` flag can be used with logical-replication modes to ignore source transaction
+boundaries if the replication lag exceeds a certain threshold or when first populating data into the
+target database.
+This flag is useful when `cdc-sink` is not expected to be run continuously and will
+need to catch up to the current state in the source database.

+### Immediate mode

+Immediate mode writes incoming mutations to the target schema as soon as they are received, instead
+of waiting for a resolved timestamp.
+Transaction boundaries from the source database will not be
+preserved, but overall load on the destination database will be reduced.
+This sacrifices transaction
+atomicity for performance, and may be appropriate in eventually-consistency use cases.

+Immediate mode is enabled by passing the `--immediate` flag.